 Wales Walking Holidays offer this unique two centre self-guided walking tour on Anglesey and Snowdonia.
 For walkers wanting to relish the coast and mountains, this is an ideal itinerary.
-The Anglesey and Snowdonia package combines the Isle of Anglesey coastline with the rugged mountains of Snowdonia.
+The Anglesey and Snowdonia route combines the Isle of Anglesey coastline with the rugged mountains of Snowdonia.
 You will definitely want to return after this inspiring insight to the diversity of Wales’ terrain.

 Two centre holidays on Anglesey and Snowdonia

-The Anglesey and Snowdonia package is based in South Anglesey for the first 3 nights.
+The Anglesey and Snowdonia itinerary is based in South Anglesey for the first 3 nights.
 Our walks include the west coast of the island, incorporating Llanddwyn Beach and Island near Newborough with captivating views towards Snowdonia and the Llyn Peninsula.

 Llanddwyn Island is dedicated to Santes (Saint) Dwynwen, the Welsh patron saint of lovers, equivalent to St. Valentine's.
 It is celebrated on January 25th .
 The magical Llanddwyn beach with its curved bay and dunes is a grand access to Llanddwyn island with its lighthouse, holy well and Celtic cross.